adriyanbasu0/glam_lang/README.md

 ## Running the Interpreter

 The interpreter can be run using `cargo run`.
-By default, it will execute the `main.ox` file.
+By default, it will execute the `main.lm` file.

 ```bash
 cargo run